Civita di Bagnoregio

 Civita di Bagnoregio outlined against the blue mountains of Umbria.
 A lot of the medieval town’s houses have been swallowed by landslides and earthquakes over the centuries, but a small nucleus remains.

-Civita di Bagnoregio is known as the birthplace of Saint Bonaventure (1221 – 1274), the “second founder” of the Franciscan order, and although his childhood home has crumbled, the town has retained much of its medieval hill town charm.
+Civita di Bagnoregio is not only rich in ancient history but also medieval charm.
+It is the birthplace of Saint Bonaventure (1221–1274), the “second founder” of the Franciscan order.
+Although his childhood home has long since crumbled, the town has retained much of its original medieval character.

 A 600 metre long concrete bridge anchors Civita di Bagnoregio to firm land.